A Beefy birthday

 Birth of that pocket dynamo Romesh Kaluwitharana, who revolutionised one-day cricket when he and Sanath Jayasuriya took pinch-hitting to a new level in the mid-1990s, playing a shot a ball right from the off.
 Successful though the pair generally were, Kaluwitharana was also the subject of one of cricket's greatest myths.
 Legend has it that he and Jayasuriya set the 1996 World Cup alight with a series of blazing partnerships.
 Not so.
 Kaluwitharana made only 73 runs in the whole tournament, though at least he did not hang around - those runs took only 52 balls, and in the semi-final he and Jayasuriya were both caught at third man (Kaluwitharana first ball) in the first over.
 He was inevitably a hit-and-miss player (his one-day average did not hit 20 until his 123rd match) but though not reliable, Kalu was never less than entertaining.

-Birth of a batsman who took time to settle at the top level, but enjoyed his second-coming in Test cricket.
-Neil McKenzie was always earmarked for an international career, but struggled to cement a place during a spell in the middle order.
-After being dropped in March 2004 it took him three-and-a-half years to earn a recall, despite consistently begin among the highest scorers in domestic cricket.
+Birth of a batsman who took time to settle at the top level.
+Neil McKenzie was always earmarked for an international career, but struggled to cement a place in South Africa's side during a spell in the middle order.
+After being dropped in March 2004 it took him three and a half years to earn a recall, despite consistently being among the highest scorers in domestic cricket.
 When his chance came, he reinvented himself as a solid opening batsman, bringing a reassuring calm to South Africa's top order.
-With Herschelle Gibbs' career fading, McKenzie formed a new alliance with Graeme Smith, and against Bangladesh, in 2008, the two had a world-record 415 opening stand.
+With Herschelle Gibbs' career fading, McKenzie formed a new alliance with Graeme Smith, and against Bangladesh in 2008 the two had a world-record 415 opening stand.
+He scored big hundreds in drawn Tests in Chennai and Lord's later in the year but found himself replaced at the top of the order by Ashwell Prince (and later Alviro Petersen) after South Africa lost to Australia at home in early 2009.
+He worked as a batting consultant with South Africa after he retired from the game.

 1910 Lennox Brown (South Africa